HashimThePassionate/ultimate-mysql-bootcamp/08_stored_procedures/readme.md

 Imagine you have a recipe for your favorite chocolate chip cookies.
 Instead of rewriting the recipe every time you want to bake cookies, you can store it in a recipe book.
 That way, you can easily find it and follow the instructions whenever you have a craving.

 ---
+### `why we use Store Prodcedure:`

+1. **Code Reusability**: Instead of writing the same SQL code repeatedly in different parts of your application, you can write it once in a stored procedure and then call the procedure wherever needed.

+2. **Improved Performance**: Stored procedures are precompiled and stored in the database.
+This can lead to better performance compared to executing the same SQL statements dynamically from your application.

+3. **Security**: Using stored procedures can enhance security by allowing you to grant permissions at the procedure level rather than on the underlying tables.
+This can help protect your data from unauthorized access.

+4. **Reduced Network Traffic**: Since the stored procedure is executed on the database server, only the procedure call needs to be sent over the network, reducing the amount of data transferred.

+5. **Encapsulation of Business Logic**: Stored procedures can encapsulate complex business logic, making it easier to manage and maintain your application code.

+6. **Ease of Maintenance**: If you need to modify a query or logic in your application, you only need to update the stored procedure rather than making changes in multiple places in your code.

+---

 ### `Advantage of Store Procedure:`
 |  ***`Advantage`***                | ***`Description`***                                                                                        |